 But the pundits are completely missing the point, the intent is not to mass market, which are concerns usually reserved for tax-savings strategies, but to mass educate.
 Almost every client or advisor comes through our door knows nothing about asset protection, private retirement, or exemption planning, yet ALL Californians have the right to protect assets, as provided to all its residents under state law.
 The pundits are correct in one main item, that any plan needs to be properly set up with experts who know this specific field.
 You shouldn’t have any advisor, including a CPA, who is not familiar with the subject of Asset Protection, exemption rights, or private retirement plans, set up your planning or your defense will be weakened and perhaps forfeited.
 But that doesn’t mean you can learn and be educated on your rights under state law.

-So how does a Private Retirement Trust exemption fit within other Asset Protection planning solutions?
+So how does a Private Retirement Plan exemption fit within other Asset Protection planning solutions?
 Here are the basics:

-So back to the commentators suggesting PRTs shouldn’t be broadcast.
+So back to the commentators suggesting PRPs shouldn’t be broadcast.
 We feel it should.
-And actually by disparaging the practice of broadcasting the PRT right, they’ve helped us get the word out.
+And actually by disparaging the practice of broadcasting the PRP right, they’ve helped us get the word out.
 We’ve had more calls and inquiries from interested Californians, so we actually appreciate the stimulus by the consumer advocates – thank you!

 Shouldn’t all Californians be aware of all their rights to protect assets and wealth?
 Shouldn’t they be educated on all aspects of all plans available to them to solve their needs and issues?
 Don’t advisors have the responsibility to inform their clients and the general populous on their rights?
 A better question is would they be liable if they didn’t, and you lost wealth because of it?
 Hmmmm.

-Our belief is the PRT is one of the greatest opportunities to protect private assets for a greater future and all Californians need to know what they don’t know.
-So we’ve invested in writing about the Private Retirement Trust planning in our books, we’ve created PRT University where we teach other advisors how to properly administrate such plans, and we’ve invested in social responsibility campaigns
+Our belief is the PRP is one of the greatest opportunities to protect private assets for a greater future and all Californians need to know what they don’t know.
+So we’ve invested in writing about the Private Retirement Plan in our books, we’ve created PRP University where we teach other advisors how to properly administrate such plans, and we’ve invested in social responsibility campaigns

 While Asset Protection and Private Retirement is our service, protecting your rights is our duty.